-As of 28 July 2014 there are substantial changes to the graduated licence scheme for new drivers.
+From 28 July 2014, substantial changes came into effect in relation to the graduated licence scheme for new drivers.

 - The licence regression scheme is now defunct.
 Drivers who serve a term of disqualification will return to the licence stage they were at when they committed the offence which resulted in them being liable for disqualification rather than regressing to the previous stage.

 - The driving curfew that applied to serious disqualification offences on re-instatement of licence no longer applies.

 - New provisions are in place for P1 drivers aged under 25:

 - There are restrictions on the number of peer aged passengers (passengers aged 16 to 20 years) they can have in a car whilst driving during the 12 month period of their P1 licence.
 They cannot drive with more than 1 peer passenger unless they are accompanied by a qualified supervising driver.
 There is an exception where the peer passengers are immediate family members.
 Exemptions apply (see below).

 - In addition, there are night time driving restrictions that apply for the duration of the P1 licence.
 P1 licence holders cannot drive between the hours of midnight and 5 am.
 Exemptions apply (see below).

 - Learner Permit Motor cyclists are also subject to the night time driving restrictions.
 Exemptions apply (see below).

 Exemptions from night time driving and peer passenger restrictions: